U.S. transportation safety over time: Cars, planes, trains, walking, cycling

 - Nearly 10% of all highway fatalities — one in ten — were motorcyclists: “When a motorcycle is involved in a collision with another vehicle, the motorcyclist invariably receives more serious injuries.
 The ratio of fatalities in two-vehicle collisions was 70 motorcyclist fatalities for each fatal injury sustained by the occupant of the other vehicle.”

 - Over the period studied, motorcycles became increasingly popular, with use rising as much as 75%.
 As a consequence, fatalities have increased proportionally.
 This trend has been exacerbated by the “general rollback in the number of states requiring motorcycle riders to wear helmets.”
+(Earlier research has indicated that when a state repeals or weakens a helmet-use law, motorcyclist fatalities typically rise nearly 40%.)

 - Motorcycles had a fatality rate of 212 per billion passenger miles, by far the highest of all modes: “A motorcyclist who traveled 15 miles every day for a year, had an astonishing 1 in 860 chance of dying — 29 times the risk for automobiles and light trucks.”